Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 If you're new to the Input System package and have landed on this page looking for documentation, it's best to read the [QuickStart Guide](QuickStartGuide.md), and the [Concepts](Concepts.md) and [Workflows](Workflows.md) pages from the introduction section of the documentation, so that you can make sure you're choosing the best workflow for your project's input requirements.

-This is because there are a number of different ways to read input using the Input System, and many of the directly corresponding API methods on this page might give you the quickest but least flexible solution, and may not be suitable for a project with more complex requirements.
+This is because there are a number of different ways to read input using the Input System, and some of the directly corresponding API methods on this page might give you the quickest - but least flexible - solution, and may not be suitable for a project with more complex requirements.

 ## Which system is enabled?